yR-DEV/Angular-Practice/Unit-1/6-intro-to-events.md

 **EXERCISE**

 Explain in as much detail as you can what happens when you click the button.
 Why does `number` update in the template without us telling it to?
+- it updated because of the two way databing and and how the template, model, and controller all work together.

 **EXERCISE**

 Add a button that will reverse some text when clicked.
 Take a look at the example gif below.
+- done
 ![](http://zippy.gfycat.com/ClosedFreshGar.gif)

 **EXERCISE: Create a simple Ping Pong Score Keeper.**